geopython/pygeoapi/docs/source/data-publishing/index.rst

 .. seealso::
-   :ref:`configuration` for more information on publishing any resource as non-advertised.
+   :ref:`configuration` for more information on publishing hidden resources.